clarenceb/GenAITicketing/README.md

 }
 ```

 You can also update the workflow to use a email trigger instead of a HTTP trigger, for example, the Outlook connector.
+The workflows `emailtoazdo-nomove` and `emailtoazdo-withmove` are examples of how to use the Outlook connector to trigger the workflow (though using Logic Apps Consumption plans).

 ![Architecture Diagram](media/diagram.png)